crdrisko/drychem/docs/CONTRIBUTING.md

 ### Git Workflow

-The core principle of the project, when it comes to Git workflows is that the `master` branch should always be in a healthy state which is ready for release.
-Every commit on master should be deployable on push.
-To ensure this, pull request **must not** be made directly on master. **Each change** should either be made in the **development branch** (named a variation of development, i.e. `dev`) or in a separate branch, named as a short summary of the change.
+The core principle of the project, when it comes to Git workflows is that the `main` branch should always be in a healthy state which is ready for release.
+Every commit on main should be deployable on push.
+To ensure this, pull request **must not** be made directly on main. **Each change** should either be made in the **development branch** (named a variation of development, i.e. `dev`) or in a separate branch, named as a short summary of the change.

 If your change is complex, please clean up the branch history before submitting a pull request.
 You can use [git rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) to group your changes into a small number of commits which we can review one at a time.